xinkecf35/overthinkingcode/assets/_posts/2021/2021-01-01-experimenting-with-or-tools.md

 the algorithms myself.

-Now, one interesting wrinkle for the search was that the tool had be in a language that I was both familiar with and that the language is used at the company extensively.
-Ideally, the language would also be one that the team also had plenty of experience with, and be the same language we would build out other components in.
+Now, one interesting wrinkle for the search was that the tool had be in a language that I was familiar with and that the language is also used at the company extensively.
+Also, the language ideally would also be one that the team also had plenty of experience with, and be the same one that we would build out other components in.

 And thus began the quixotic search for an optimization package with a JavaScript interface.
 Unsurprisingly, I didn't find much.
 As it turns out, Javascript is